-A. Program loan payments will be made to:
+- A. Program loan payments will be made to:

 City of Arcata

 736 F Street

-Arcata CA 95521,
+Arcata, CA 95521

-or to a third-party servicing agency as directed by the City.
+Or to a third party servicing agency as directed by the City.

-B. The Sponsor will be the receiver of loan payments or recaptured funds and will maintain a financial record-keeping system to record payments and file statements on payment status.
-Payments shall be deposited and accounted for in the Sponsor's Program Income Account.
+- B. The Sponsor will be the receiver of loan payments or recaptured funds and will maintain a financial record-keeping system to record payments and file statements on payment status.
+Payments shall be deposited and accounted for in the Sponsor's Program Income Account, as required by HCD programs.
 The Program lender will accept loan payments from borrowers prepaying deferred loans, and from borrowers making payments in full upon sale or transfer of the property.
 All loan payments are payable to the Sponsor.
 The Sponsor may at its discretion, enter into an agreement with a third party to collect and distribute payments and/or complete all loan servicing aspects of the Program.